 3.1 Effect of Different Storage Methods on Disease Severity of Onion Bulbs

 The results of the investigation into mycoflora associated with post-harvest deterioration of onion bulbs are presented in Table 1.
-In general, the control yielded the lowest values among the different storage methods: 2.14, 2.00, and 2.00.
+In general, the control yielded the lowest values among the different storage methods: 2.14, 2.00 and 2.00.
 Thus, the results were significantly different within treatments (P≤0.05).
-R. stolonifer, F. solani, and Botrytis sp. were recorded in the highest numbers on both the bag and floor.
+Rhizopus stolonifer, F. solani, and Botrytis sp. were recorded in the highest numbers on both the bag and floor.
 Meanwhile, A. fumigatus, A. flavus, and R. stolonifer were also higher and similar on the basket but significantly (P≤0.05) different from the control (Table 1).
-However, A. fumigatus, A. flavus, and R. stolonifer were all similar in bag and floor and were significantly (P≤0.05) higher (Table 2).
+However, A. fumigatus, A. flavus, and R. stolonifer were all similar in bag and floor and were significantly (P≤0.05) higher compared to floor (Table 2).
 Moreso, A. fumigatus recorded the highest value in the basket, at 44.28%, which was observed to be significantly (P≤0.05) higher than that of other fungal species.
-Although the control recorded the lowest values, with means of 2.00, 2.00, and 2.14%, which were significantly (P≤0.05) lower in all cases.
+Although the control recorded the lowest values, with means of 2.00, 2.00, and 2.14%, which were significantly (P≤0.05) lower in all cases compared to treatments.
 When the means of the different storage methods were compared, floor storage recorded the highest among the other storage methods for white onion bulbs.
 However, the purple did not show a significant difference (P ≥ 0.05) compared with the white onion bulbs (Table 3).

 Table 1.
 Effect of Different Storage Methods on Disease Severity of White Onion Bulbs